House Extensions Builders in South Lanarkshire

 - A new bedroom or bathroom: Adding more bathrooms and bedrooms can only increase the value of your property.

 Home Extension in South Lanarkshire

-Luxury kitchen extension and sunroom area
+Luxury kitchen extension and lounge area

-Types of house extension
+Types of House Extension

 - Single- story extension: single-story extension is a great way to increase the living space in your downstairs area.
 You can add space to your kitchen where it can also function as a dining area.
 An additional bathroom or bedroom can be set up in your house.
 You can also use the single-story extension to create a cloakroom or a utility room.

 - Multi-story extension: extending your house both upstairs and downstairs is a good strategy to increase space and value to your house.
 A multi-story extension that matches the overall vibe and feel of the house can both enhance and add value to your residence.